luciluci/PriceTrail/PriceTrail/README.txt

 * limit max number of monitored products to 50
 * add images for monitored shops(in product list add emag logo for emag products)
-* separate view functions from other help functions in views.py

 * create product page with: image, graphic, delete action..
 * register to emag profitshare